pmaojo/n8n-ops/replit.md

 This project is a command-line tool built in Go for managing n8n workflows across multiple environments.
 It provides automation for deploying, syncing, validating, and rolling back workflows with GitLab CI/CD integration.
 The tool supports multi-environment workflow management (development, staging, production) with local SQLite tracking and comprehensive logging capabilities.

-**Status**: Clean, optimized operations tool (v1.0.0) with core commands implemented.
-Features custom ASCII art, multilingual support (English/Spanish), workflow status monitoring, change detection, and comprehensive development/deployment guides.
-Ready for n8n API integration.
+**Status**: Architecturally complete CLI tool (v1.0.0) with full command structure, GitLab CI/CD pipeline, and comprehensive documentation.
+Core commands functional with simulated data.
+Ready for n8n API integration to enable real workflow operations.
+All collaborative safety mechanisms designed and documented.

 ## User Preferences